Organosilicon chemistry: Silyl chlorides

 Organosilyl chlorides are important commodity chemicals.
 They are mainly used to produce silicone polymers as described above.
-Especially important silyl chlorides are dimethyldichlorosilane (Me_{2}SiCl_{2}), methyltrichlorosilane (MeSiCl_{3}), and trimethylsilyl chloride (Me_{3}SiCl) are all produced by direct process.
+Especially important silyl chlorides dimethyldichlorosilane (Me_{2}SiCl_{2}), methyltrichlorosilane (MeSiCl_{3}), and trimethylsilyl chloride (Me_{3}SiCl) are all produced by direct process.
 More specialized derivatives that find commercial applications include dichloromethylphenylsilane, trichloro(chloromethyl)silane, trichloro(dichlorophenyl)silane, trichloroethylsilane, and phenyltrichlorosilane.

 Although proportionately a minor outlet, organosilicon compounds are widely used in organic synthesis.
 Notably trimethylsilyl chloride Me_{3}SiCl is the main silylating agent.
 One classic method called the Flood reaction for the synthesis of this compound class is by heating hexaalkyldisiloxanes R_{3}SiOSiR_{3} with concentrated sulfuric acid and a sodium halide.

 Silyl hydrides

 The silicon to hydrogen bond is longer than the C–H bond (148 compared to 105 pm) and weaker (299 compared to 338 kJ/mol).
 Hydrogen is more electronegative than silicon hence the naming convention of silyl hydrides.
 Commonly the presence of the hydride is not mentioned in the name of the compound.
 Triethylsilane has the formula Et_{3}SiH.
 Phenylsilane is PhSiH_{3}.
 The parent compound SiH_{4} is called silane.